 We spend so much time here in the summer.
 We drink coffee and read the paper here in the morning, eat lots of dinners here in the evening, not to mention every summer holiday and lots of get togethers, too.

 The other question I get asked on Instagram the most?
 These chairs!
 These were from World Market and unfortunately, they don’t carry them any longer.
-However, it’s not all bad.
-My same chair is sometimes available on the Birch Lane site (and if it’s sold out, you can sign up to get an email when they come back in stock).
+However, it’s not all bad!
+My same chair is available on the Birch Lane site (and if it’s sold out, you can sign up to get an email when they come back in stock).

 My wicker chairs are not rated for outside, so they are starting to show wear and I’m sure they won’t last more than a few more years.

 One of the reasons I didn’t buy all-weather ones was the price.
 At the time, I couldn’t find any that were under $700 a chair so I figured I’d risk it and buy the indoor version.
 To be honest, I probably should have just bit the bullet and spent more, but so far they are hanging on!
 If you’re interested in a chair made for the outdoors, these gorgeous chairs from Williams Sonoma are almost exactly like mine and are made from all-weather wicker.

 Have you ever DIYed anything?
 I’d love to hear if you have and what your experience has been!

 Though we built the patio cover and added molding in the house in lots of places (you can see our wainscoting here and picture-frame molding here), this was the first piece of furniture my husband ever attempted.
 And we would definitely do it again!